Alan Bumgarner, Intel; Alex McDonald, NetApp; John Kim, Mellanox

 Memory and storage differ in other ways.
 For example, we load from memory to registers on the CPU, perform operations there, and then store the results back to memory by using byte addresses.
 This load/store technology is different from storage, where we tend to move data back and fore between memory and storage in large blocks, by using an API (application programming interface).

 New memory technologies are challenging these assumptions.
 They look like storage in that they’re persistent, if a lot faster than traditional disks or even Flash based SSDs, but we address them in bytes, as we do memory like DRAM, if more slowly.
-These PMs (persistent memories) lie between storage and memory in latency, bandwidth and cost, while providing memory semantics and storage persistence.
+Persistent memory (PM) lies between storage and memory in latency, bandwidth and cost, while providing memory semantics and storage persistence.
 In this webcast, SNIA experts will discuss:

 •Traditional uses of storage and memory as a cache